 Perfect as a day trip or a stopover for a few nights, Koh Tao is stunning.
 I you want a wild night out, be sure to visit Sairee beach.
 It is one of Koh Tao’s most lively beaches with party buckets, fire throwers and plenty of party animals.

-Paired with nearby Koh Nang Yuan, they make a gorgeous set of islands, perfect for a catamaran and snorkeling tour, or for a hike to Koh Nang Yuan viewpoint for the sunset.
-That is, if you get there early enough in the afternoon with enough time for the climb.
-If you don't fancy the trek, visit towards the end of the day to miss the crowds.
+Paired with nearby Koh Nang Yuan, they make a gorgeous set of islands, perfect for a speedboat day trip, or for a hike to Koh Nang Yuan viewpoint for the sunset.
+As long as you get there early enough in the afternoon with enough time for the climb.
+If you don’t fancy the trek, visit late in the day to miss the crowds.

 Eastern coast of Thailand near Cambodia